 Salt and Freshly Ground Black Pepper

 *marinara sauce or any red sauce I made my own and use my own recipe.
-If buying sauce and there are some delicious good sauces out there, you’ll need at least 1 jar and maybe a 1 1/2 jars.
-I make a big batch of sauce and freeze the remainder.
+If buying sauce and there are some delicious good sauces out there, you’ll need at least 1 large jar of Sauce and my go-to if not using my own is Raos Marinara.
 It’s nice to have a little extra sauce in case you need it when you re-heat the stuffed shells.

 Prepare Pasta , cook for between 12 and 15 minutes, you’ll want them soft but not undercooked at the center.
 Drain pasta and cool for easy handling.

 Combine ricotta, 1/2 of the mozzarella, 1/2 of the Parmesan, parsley and egg in a bowl.
 Taste for Salt and Pepper.